Exlll/ConfigLib/README.md

 1. Not every user in the `blockedUsers` list has a `password` mapping.
 This is because null values are not output by default.
 That behavior can be changed by the builder.
-2. The password of the user with username `user3` that has no comment.
+2. The password of the user with username `user3` has no comment.
 This is due to limitations of the YAML library.
 Configurations in lists, sets, or maps cannot have their comments printed.

 ## General information